janessa-jy/Shopify-SalesAnalysis-PowerBI/README.md

 This project analyse Shopify sales data in Power BI.
 It focuses on KPI metrics to identify key revenue and customer rentention potential.

+## 📊 Dataset Description

+- Admin GraphQL API ID:
+A globally unique identifier used by systems that support GraphQL APIs.
+This ID allows precise querying of specific records (like an order or product) within a backend system.
+It's generally not human-readable and is used programmatically.

+- Order Number:
+A unique sequential number or code assigned to each order placed by a customer.
+This number helps in tracking, referencing, and customer service queries.

+- Billing Address City:
+The city listed in the billing address provided by the customer at checkout or registration.
+This is used for tax calculation, fraud detection, and record-keeping.

+- Billing Address Country:
+The country associated with the billing address.
+It can be useful for tax rules, payment gateway processing, and regional business reporting.

+- Billing Address First Name:
+The first name of the person  billing address.
+Often required for processing payments and generating invoices.

+- Billing Address Last Name:
+The last name (surname) of the person billing address.
+Combined with the first name, it provides full identification.

+- Billing Address Province:
+The province, state, or region as per the billing address.

+- Billing Address Zip:
+The postal code (ZIP code) of the billing address.

+- CITY:
+field of "Billing Address City" location

+- Currency:
+The type of currency used in the transaction, represented in ISO format (e.g., USD for US Dollars, EUR for Euros).

+- Customer ID:
+A system-generated unique identifier for a customer.
+Used to link orders, communications, preferences, and order history to a specific customer.

+- Invoice Date:
+The date the invoice was created or finalized for the transaction.

+- Gateway:
+The payment processing service used to complete the transaction.
+Examples include Stripe, PayPal, Razorpay, etc. This helps in reconciling payments and understanding transaction channels.

+- Product ID:
+A unique identifier for the product being purchased.
+This is used internally to track inventory, pricing, and product performance across sales.

+- Product Type:
+A classification or category of the product.
+For instance, it could be "Software," "Clothing," "Electronics".

+- Variant ID:
+Products may come in multiple variants (e.g., different sizes or colors).
+The Variant ID uniquely identifies a specific version of the product.

+- Quantity:
+The number of units of the product purchased in the order.
+Important for inventory management and sales volume analysis.

+- Subtotal Price:
+The total cost of all items before applying taxes, shipping charges, or discounts.
+It reflects the base cost of the order.

+- Total Price USD:
+The total price paid, including taxes and possibly shipping, converted to USD (if the transaction was in another currency).
+Useful for standardizing financial reporting across currencies.

+- Total Tax:
+The total amount of tax (like VAT or GST) applied to the order.
+This is important for compliance and reporting in many regions.